Evidence and Learning

 Recording outcomes in the care home context

 In 2020 we published a journal article in Ageing and Society.
-It explores the perspective of care home staff trying to record person centred outcomes and is titled Ethical dilemmas: balancing choice and risk with a duty of care in extending personalisation into the care home (Miller and Barrie)
+It explores the perspective of care home staff trying to record person centred outcomes and is titled Ethical dilemmas: balancing choice and risk with a duty of care in extending personalisation into the care home.

 Outcome based approaches to public service reform

-This 2017 paper by Ailsa Cook for What Works Scotland explores the strategic place of outcomes in public service reform in Scotland
+This 2017 paper by Ailsa Cook (now Co-Director of Matter of Focus) for What Works Scotland explores the strategic place of outcomes in public service reform in Scotland

 Meaningful and Measurable project